Rich & Creamy Kratom Hot Chocolate

 Milk & Kratom Tea Base

 The next ingredient that can make or break your hot chocolate is the milk!
 Ok, so, you can’t really break hot chocolate – it’s always great.
 However, some milks will make your drink much creamier than others, and this is especially important when using kratom tea as part of the base.
-Full-fat oat milk (such as Oatly or Silk Next Milk) or soy milk are great choices.
-Love coconut?
-You can use coconut milk straight from the can for a coconutty kratom hot chocolate!

 Pro tip: froth your milk to make an extra-luxurious kratom tea hot chocolate.
 To froth the milk, you can use an immersion blender, handheld frother, or milk steamer – or just put the milk in a jar and shake!
 The thickest foam is usually formed by frothing the milk before combining it with any of the other ingredients.

-Now we usually make it with Green OG Bali instead.
+We’ve also made it with green vein kratom tea instead of white vein tea.
 The green vein kratom tea provides a better balance between energizing and calming effects.
-You don’t have to stick to what we use, though – brew your kratom tea hot chocolate with whichever type of kratom tea you like best!
+You don’t have to stick to what we use, though.
+Brew your kratom tea hot chocolate with whichever kratom tea variety you like best!

 Mixing Things Up

-Using kratom tea as part of the base of your hot chocolate already adds depth to the flavor, but you can’t go wrong with adding even more flavors to spice things up!
+Using kratom tea as part of the base of your hot chocolate already adds depth to the flavor, but you can’t go wrong with even more flavors to spice things up!

 • Spices: sprinkle on a dash of cinnamon, cayenne, or nutmeg